atarukodaka/middleman-aks/README.md

 # Middleman::Aks

-middleman-aks is a template of Middleman with some extensions to manage Markdown Files efficiently.
+middleman-aks is a template of Middleman with some extensions to manage Markdown Files efficiently usinging middleman-blog extension.

 ## Installation